-The votes are in—see if your favorite bird made our list of the cutest birds in America, then get the birding basics to attract them to your yard.
+The votes are in—see if your favorite bird made our list of the cutest birds in America.
+Then get the birding basics on how to attract these adorable fliers to your yard.

 How do you define cute?
 If you think about it, it’s rather subjective.
 What one person thinks is cute, another might not find attractive at all.
 So “cute,” in and of itself, is tricky, but now add the complication of trying to define cute birds.
 You’re sure to have all sorts of opinions!

 Now, we wouldn’t dream of identifying the cutest birds in America all on our own.
-So we put together an online poll and asked you, the readers, to vote for the cutest, prettiest, best-looking birds in America.
+So we put together an online poll and asked you, the readers, to vote for the cutest birds in America.
 Take a look at the Top 10 results.
 You’ll also want to see the write-in winner that we accidentally left off the ballot!

 #1: Northern cardinal

 It must be the bright red feathers of the male cardinal that won over voters, who gave this bird top honors.
 Even female cardinals have gorgeous hints of red along their wings, tail feathers and crest.
 Together, their behavior can be defined as cute, too.
 In late winter or early spring, courtship begins.
 Keep an eye out, because the male will sometimes offer the female a seed, touching his bill lightly to hers.
 Put out black-oil sunflower seed if you live in the East and want to attract cardinals to your backyard.
 Check out the best bird feeders and birdseed for cardinals.

 #2: American goldfinch